Why you should monitor your Windows servers

 However, monitoring must not become a burden for IT teams who despair of complex configurations, and the maintenance of tools.
 The monitoring should fit into the Windows ecosystem and it should not slow hosts with oversized agents or too many requests.

 With the free Checkmk Raw Edition, you can monitor all of the servers in a network – with no limit to the number of hosts or services.
-The Open Source Version can of course also be used as Docker Container.
+The open source monitoring tool can of course also be used as Docker Container.

 Checkmk has done a really amazing job of making the information you need easily accessible and with good readability.